-Page mode is selected in BIOS.
-But fast page mode DRAM is recommanded so that page mode operation can be selected to improve the system performance.
-The memory size is detected automatically by system BIOS.
-This detection is performed during memory test and the size is indicated after reset.
+The memory size is detected automatically by system BIOS and indicated during memory test after reset.
 No jumper is needed to be set for the memory size and DRAM type.

-To determine what DRAM speed rating to be used is depended on the system speed and wait state.
+To determine what DRAM speed rating should be used depends on the system speed and wait state.
 The highest performance is accomplished by using zero wait state, but high speed DRAM has to be used.
+If zero wait state is selected, fast page mode DRAM is needed.